floriangeigl/floriangeigl.github.io/pilot/pilot.md

 ---
 layout: page
-title: 🛩️ In the Air ✈️
+title: 🛩️ In The Air ✈️
 subtitle: Some Impressions
 ---